AfraidYetJoyful/ingenium_cartographer/README.md

 ## Installation Instructions

-0. Download one of the two installer scripts.

-    0. Use `Default_Apps_Installer.sh` if you wish to install the repository, various developer tools, and the SLAM dependencies.

-    1. Use `RPi_Default_Apps_Installer.sh` if you wish to install the data gathering tools and their dependencies only.

-1. Navigate to the location of that file in terminal.
-Mark the script as executable using the relevant code snippet:
+0. Download `Default_Apps_Installer.sh` onto a clean Ubuntu 22.04.5 LTS Jammy Jellyfish installation

-    `chmod +x Default_Apps_Installer.sh`
+1. Mark it as executable by navigating to its directory in Terminal and running `chmod +x Default_Apps_Installer.sh`

-    `chmod +x RPi_Default_Apps_Installer.sh`

-2. Run the script you just marked as executable (`./Default_Apps_Installer.sh` or `RPi_Default_Apps_Installer.sh`).
+2. Next, run `./Default_Apps_Installer.sh`.
 This *will* prompt sudo--potentially multiple times.
 Among other things, this git repository will be cloned onto your device under `~/Documents/GitHub/ingenium_cartographer`.
 All files within it which match "\*.sh" will automatically be marked as executable.
 [Disabling this feature will cause irreparable installation errors].

 3. If you ran `RPi_Default_Apps_Installer.sh` in step 2, after the reboot, run `./RPi_Network_Config.sh` (which will now be located in the `~` directory)